leomarameo7/SeeWandel_Climate/README.md

 In this research project we aim to answer this open questions:

-1. To what extent do temperature, phosphorus and nitrogen levels have caused network emergent properties to vary?
+1. How do temperature, phosphorus and nitrogen levels have caused network emergent properties to vary?

-2. How does invasive species presence/abundance have  influenced network emergent properties?
+2. How do invasive species presence/abundance have  influenced network emergent properties?

 3. How will plankton network emergent properties change in the near future (next 5-10 years)?